-Day 20: Learning to Nurture and Nourish our Inner Leader
+Day 20: Nurture Your Inner Leader

 Welcome to Day 20 of 21 Days on the Mountain.
 I’m in our herb and vegetable garden for our Power of Pause practice today.
 It’s been eight years in the making, learning not just how to grow vegetables, but also how to nurture the soil and work with the seasons to plant, grow and harvest our crop.